welschmoor/instaclone-front/README.md

 - icons are crooked after navbar thins
 - create a mirror-link on heroku just in case
 - (done) fix avatar pics that are not square appearing stretched
+- fix pic comments line height.
+Other than that, I tested everything, works great!
+- make it impossible to submit commment when logged out!